SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie lights up with giggles and laughter.

-- "This hotel is world famous, [CAN BE REMOVED BECAUSE THE CONDITION IS RESTRICTIVE] if you constrain your view of the world to mine."
+- "This hotel is world famous, if you constrain your view of the world to mine."

 "Are you running out of stuff to say?"